Chart Color Schemes

 Beeliar - Wattleup features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 78.9% of all households, including 40.1% couples with children, 26.2% couples without children, and 11.9% single parent families.
-Non-family households account for the remaining 21.1%, with lone person households at 18.3% and group households comprising 2.8%.
+Non-family households constitute the remaining 21.1%, with lone person households at 18.3% and group households comprising 2.8%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households